 Barely-Blanched Broccoli Salad with Feta and Fried Almonds

-Barely Blanched Broccoli Salad with Feta and Fried Almonds is an amazing salad with the fried almonds adding crunch and the Feta adding tangy flavor.
+Barely Blanched Broccoli Salad with Feta and Fried Almonds is amazing with the fried almonds adding crunch and the Feta adding tangy flavor.
 DO NOT skip the fried almonds!
 Use Salad Recipes to find more recipes like this one.

 I first made this Barely Blanched Broccoli Salad with Feta and Fried Almonds back in 2013 and then (sob!) it kind of disappeared into the archives of the blog and I forgot about it for a while.
 Then a few months ago I made it for a family party where kids came to my house to play and the moms and grandmothers came to hang out.
 And WOW!
 Everyone at the party went crazy over this simple salad with big flavors, and after I’d made it for another party and then once more just for myself, I started to think this recipe really needed better photos.